 Ball poppers are a versatile toy and fun way to elicit language in speech therapy!
 You can use them to target many language goals, they are highly motivating and engaging, low cost, and can be used with a wide age range.

 Poppers are a simple toy that when squeezed, a foam ball shoots out of its mouth.
 It comes in many fun designs and mini versions!
 You can find them on Amazon and in toy stores.
+I have discovered the Hog Wild brand to be much more reliable when it comes to the balls popping compared to cheaper brands.

 TIP: The mini versions come on a keychain and the ball is attached to the popper with a string.
 I prefer the larger versions but I enjoy having both to work on basic concepts, such as big versus little.